soniavaidya05/leakyemotions/README.md

 ## Maintainers
 Sorrel is currently maintained by Yibing Ju (aka [@bing-j](https://github.com/galacticglum)) and [Rebekah Gelpi](https://rgelpi.github.io) (aka [@rgelpi](https://github.com/galacticglum)).

+> [!NOTE]
-**Important Note: We do not do technical support, nor consulting** and don't answer personal questions per email.
+> **We do not do technical support, nor consulting** and don't answer personal questions per email.
 If you have any questions, concerns, or suggestions, please post them on the [GitHub issues page](https://github.com/social-ai-uoft/sorrel/issues) or the [GitHub discussion page](https://github.com/social-ai-uoft/sorrel/discussions).

 ## Contributing